Book cover

 3.6 A/B Testing

-For example, A/B Testing can be used when we have an MVP with requirements A and after a build-measure-learn cycle, we decide to test a new MVP with requirements B. Another common scenario is to test user interface components.
+A/B Testing is commonly applied in various scenarios.
+For instance, it can be used when comparing an existing MVP with requirements A to a new MVP with requirements B after a build-measure-learn cycle.
+It’s also frequently employed for testing user interface components.
 For example, given two layouts of a website, an A/B test can be used to determine which one produces the best user engagement.
-We can also test the color or position of a button on the page, the messages used, the order of items in a list, etc.
+We can also test various elements, such as the color or position of a button on the page, the wording of messages used, or the order of items in a list, among others.

 To perform an A/B test, we need two versions of a system, which we will call the control version (original system, requirements A) and the treatment version (requirements B).
-To give an example, suppose we have an e-commerce system.
-The control version uses a traditional recommendation algorithm, and the treatment version uses a novel and optimized algorithm.
-In this case, we can use an A/B test to determine if the new recommendation algorithm is indeed better and, therefore, should be used by the system.
+As an illustration, consider an e-commerce system.
+The control version uses a traditional recommendation algorithm, while the treatment version uses a novel and optimized algorithm.
+In this scenario, an A/B test would help determine whether the new recommendation algorithm outperforms the original and should therefore be implemented in the system.

-To run a test, we also need a metric to express the gains achieved with the treatment version.
-In our example, this metric could be the percentage of purchases originating from recommended links.
+To conduct the A/B test, we also need a metric to measure the gains achieved with the treatment version.
+In our e-commerce example, this metric could be the percentage of purchases originating from recommended links.
 The expectation is that the new recommendation algorithm will increase this percentage.

-Finally, we need to instrument the system so that half of the users use the control version and the other half use the treatment version.
-Equally important is the random assignment of these versions to users.
-Each time a user logs into the system, we randomly determine which version they will use.
-This can be achieved by the following code:
+To implement the A/B test, we need to configure the system so that half of the users experience the control version and the other half the treatment version.
+Crucially, these versions must be randomly assigned to users.
+For each user session, we randomly determine which version they will encounter, as in the following code:

 version = Math.random(); // random number between 0 and 1